snootched/cb-lcars/README.md

 As I don't have much (any?) experience with web/css stuff - it was decided to build this using existing cards if possible - and using [custom-button-card](https://github.com/custom-cards/button-card) as the foundation.

 There are probably way better ways of doing things - open to any and all suggestions.
 This is a learning project for me - so as I learn new techniques, ways of doing stuff, or just plain change my mind about something - I'm going back and revamping it.
+<br>Expect breakage :)
+<br>\</ramble\>
 ### What it isn't...

-This is not a standalone theme.
-It is made with the intention of ha-lcars providing the theme components, styles, color variables, and existing classes etc.
+This is not a standalone theme.<br>
+It is made with the intention of ha-lcars providing the theme styles, color variables, existing card-mod classes etc.<br>
 It's also not an attempt to re-invent the wheel.
-Where there are great components/cards out there that I felt would work in building this - those were used.
-Therefore, this isn't a standalone set of components either.
-For some things you need to install other cards from HACS (all listed below of course.)
+Where there are great components/cards out there that I felt would work in building this - those were used.<br>
+As such, this isn't a fully standalone set of components.
+For some controls you need to install other cards from HACS (all listed below of course.)

 ### What it looks like...

 These are a couple examples of WIP dashboards.

-'Home' screen with weather forecasts, radar, quick access light controls (3 sliders on the right)  Page selection menu on the left, and security status on the top.
+'Home' screen is a good example of multiple templates in use.
+ - `cb-lcars-label`  (clock)
+ - `cb-lcars-button-grid`
+ - `cb-lcars-button-picard`
+ - `cb-lcars-footer`
+ - `cb-lcars-callout-right`
+ - `cb-lcars-slider`

 ![dashboard_1](images/screenshots/dashboard_sample_1.png)

 <br>

-'Lights' screen with selectable rooms.
-Each room has an array of sliders for the lights in that room.(`cb-lcars-grid` with default button set to `cb-lcars-multimeter` with panel in `gauge` mode)  In this screenshot, the guage slider colors were set to match the color of the light entity (fully configurable)
+**Lights** screen with selectable rooms.
+Each room has a grid (`cb-lcars-grid`) of sliders (`cb-lcars-multimeter`) for the lights in that room.  `cb-lcars-multimeter` has panem mode set to `gauge` and the slider colors are set to match the color of the light entity (fully configurable)
 ![dashboard_2](images/screenshots/dashboard_sample_2.png)

 <br>